rbsherley/Swans/README.md

 # Swans

-This repository contains code and data to reproduce the analyses in Soriano-Redondo et al. (in review at PNAS).
+This repository contains code and data to reproduce the analyses in Soriano-Redondo et al. (2023).

 The code to reproduce the multistate survival and movement model is provided as <strong><a href="https://github.com/rbsherley/Swans/blob/main/WS_CMR_TD.R" target="_blank" rel="noopener noreferrer">WS_CMR_TD.R</a></strong> and the Capture History dataset used for that analysis is provided as <strong><a href="https://github.com/rbsherley/Swans/blob/main/Whooper_MS_Age_Encounter.csv" target="_blank" rel="noopener noreferrer">Whooper_MS_Age_Encounter.csv</a></strong>.
 The multistate model that accounts for trap-dependence in the adult swans was adapted from Kéry & Schaub (2012) by <strong><a href="https://fwce.nmsu.edu/faculty-staff/fitsum-abadi-gebreselass.html" target="_blank" rel="noopener noreferrer">Fitsum Abadi Gebreselassie</a></strong>.